pall02072002/Drug_Blockchain/README.md

    - **Submit issues**: Please open an issue via the GitHub repository.
    - **Propose changes**: Submit pull requests for review.
-   - **Code of conduct**: Follow the project’s code of conduct available in the repository.
+   - **Code of conduct**: Follow the project’s code of conduct, which is available in the repository.

 ### 10. **License**